Nevyansk: History

-The posad of Nevyansk was founded in 1700 due to the construction of a foundry and iron factory.
+The posad of Nevyansk was founded in 1700 due to the construction of a foundry and iron factory, which Peter the Great gave to Nikita Demidov, along with 3,900,000 acres of land.
 Although it was not granted town status until 1919, it became highly important for the well-being of the Demidov family, which extracted gold from the local foothills.
 In the 18th century, Nevyansk was settled primarily by Old Believers, who commissioned from local artisans some glimmering, stylish icons which may be regarded as the last phase in the history of Russian icon-painting.
 As for the Demidovs, they commissioned the 60 m high Leaning Tower of Nevyansk, which was erected sometime between 1725 and 1740 and remains the town's principal landmark and claim to fame.

 Flag and the coat of arms

 Nevyansk's flag and coat of arms features symbols of the city: the Leaning Tower, cannonballs, and Y-shaped tools used for prospecting.

 Administrative and municipal status

 Within the framework of administrative divisions, Nevyansk serves as the administrative center of Nevyansky District and is subordinated to it.
 As a municipal division, the town of Nevyansk together with thirty-seven rural localities in Nevyansky District is incorporated as Nevyansky Urban Okrug.